friesey/preservation-tools/documentation.md

 * close *PdfUtilities.PdfHeaderTest* Buffered Reader (in case it has been used at all), as it is not used any more.
 * Print out all findings.

+## PdfCreationSoftwareDetection

+*Group*: PDF examination

+*Short summary*:

+## PdfEncryptionDetective

+*Group*: PDF examination

+*Short summary*: Not yet implemented.
+Will determine all kinds of PDF Encryption more closely (via iText, I'd guess).

+## PdfAValidator

+*Group*: PDF/A examination
+*Short summary*: If a PDF is PDF/A (examination possible via *PdfUtilities.PdfAChecker*) checks Validation level.
+Not yet implemented.

+##  iTextRepairPdf

+*Group*: Migration Software for PDF Files.

+*Short summary*: Turns malformed PDF files in wellformed.
+Would be great it an examination (valid or not) could be done before.
+This is not part of the program yet.

+## PdfTwinTest

+*Group*: QA after migration (PDf to PDF or PDF to PDF/A)

+*Short summary*: Compares the original PDF with the migrated one, in terms of characters.
+Has been implemented in C# before, will be translated into java, has not been done yet.

+## Some more information about difficult file cases

 ### PDF files and other files